 - The Freedom Stage — On the edge of Freedom Park, near the intersection of Euclid Avenue and Waverly Way.

-- The Euclid Avenue Stage — At Euclid Avenue where it intersects Springdale Park.
+- The Euclid Avenue Stage — At Euclid Avenue where it intersects Springvale Park.

 The music starts at 11:45 on Saturday and at 12:30 on Sunday, with bands switching up about every hour.

-For the complete musical line-up, visit the festival’s music page.
+For the complete musical line-up and performance schedule for each day, visit the festival’s music page.

-A dedicated play space in Springdale Park includes not only the existing park playground, but special activities and crafts — including the chance to join a circus.
-It’s all FREE.
+A dedicated play space in Springvale Park includes not only the existing park playground, but special activities and crafts.
+Entertainment will be Saturday and Sunday from 11 a.m. to 4:30 p.m.

 Tour of Homes